TheSpydog/CSharp-Project-Template-for-VSCode/README.md

-# VSCode-CSharp-Template
+# Mono Template for VSCode
-This is a simple C# project template meant to accelerate .NET Framework and Mono workflows in Visual Studio Code.
+This is a simple C# project template meant to accelerate Mono and .NET Framework workflows in Visual Studio Code.

 Rather than using .NET Core, this project exclusively uses Mono and .NET Framework tooling (via `msbuild`).
 As a result, output binaries will be .exe files instead of the .dll files that .NET Core produces.
 This is more in line with the behavior of the Visual Studio 2017 / Visual Studio for Mac.